cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

 ``'params'`` (:class:`dict`)
   |

-  A dictionary of values to use for model hyperparameters during training.
-These include inverse of regularization strength as ``'C'``, the norm used in penalization as ``'penalty'``, and so on.
+  A dictionary of values to be used for model hyperparameters during training.
+Examples include the norm used in penalization as ``'penalty'`` for MEMM, the coefficients for L1 and L2 regularization ``'c1'`` and ``'c2'`` for CRF, and so on.
+The list of allowable hyperparameters depends on the model selected.
+See the parameter list in :ref:`the model table <er_models>` above.

-  The hyperparameters for the MEMM model are the same as those for a `maximum entropy model (MaxEnt) <https://en.wikipedia.org/wiki/Multinomial_logistic_regression>`_.
-The list of allowed hyperparameters is :sk_api:`here <sklearn.linear_model.LogisticRegression.html>`.

-  The hyperparameters for the CRF model are listed `here <https://sklearn-crfsuite.readthedocs.io/en/latest/api.html>`_.

 ``'param_selection'`` (:class:`dict`)
   |